-So, Taylor, let’s get the basics straight first; where were you born, where did you grow up, which school do you go to and what subjects do you want to study later on?
+So, Trusha, let’s get the basics straight first; where were you born, where did you grow up, which school do you go to and what subjects do you want to study later on?

 When did you start writing and what has inspired you to continue?

-What do you like reading??
-Any favourite books??
+What do you like reading?
+Any favorite books?

 To be very honest, I read everything my hands get a hold of, be it autobiographies, Sci-Fi novels, classics, young adult… you name it.
 To give you an example, here’s a list of the stuff I’m reading right now;